NuNoKehai/xyzb2image/README.md

 ![sample](sample.png)

-Note that the leftmost images are editted afterwards.
+Note that the leftmost image is editted afterwards.
 Because images are written in pdf format, you can edit your atomic coordinate images as vector graphics.